NikhilSama/DocAwards/WebApiReadme.md

 2) Get Doctors: http://localhost/doctors/get_doctors.json

-Returns list of all doctors, along with specialization, locations etc.
+Returns list of all doctors, along with specialization, locations etc. If no parameters are set, then returns all doctors.

 Optional paramters:
 a) jsonp_callback: If provided then pads the returned json in the provided jsonp_callback. eg. http://localhost/doctors/get_doctors.json?jsonp_callback=callback